josevarghese/copy-link-to-heading/readme.txt

 == Screenshots ==

+1. **Frontend Example:** A link icon is displayed next to a heading.
-1. **Settings Page:** Configure which heading levels and content types should display the link icon.
+2. **Settings Page:** Configure which heading levels and content types should display the link icon.
-2. **Frontend Example:** A link icon is displayed next to a heading.
-3. **Copy and Share:** Easily copy the link to the clipboard and share it.

 == Changelog ==